Call Us Today

 What is Aggravated DWI?

 A first-time aggravated DWI charge is a class A misdemeanor and requires a minimum jail term.
-However, if the aggravated DWI results in a serious bodily injury, it may be charged as a class B Felony with a potential prison sentence of 3 ½ to 7 years.
+However, if the aggravated DWI results in a serious bodily injury, it may be charged as a class B Felony with a potential prison sentence of 3 ½ to 7 years in State Prison.

 Defense Strategies for DWI Defendants

-After a DWI arrest, the prosecution will probably try to coax you into accepting a plea deal.
-If you take a plea deal, you agree to plead guilty or "no contest" in exchange for a negotiated sentence.
+After a DWI arrest, the prosecution may attempt to coax you into accepting a plea deal.
+If you accept a plea deal, you agree to plead guilty or "no contest" in exchange for a negotiated sentence.
 Sometimes, a plea deal presents real advantages for a DWI defendant, but not always.
-Before you sign or say anything, you should speak with our Concord DWI defense lawyers about possible strategies that could help your case.
+Before you sign or say anything, you should speak with our Concord DWI defense lawyers about possible strategies that could help your case and your ability to seek the most favorable outcome possible.

 Three possible defense strategies for a DWI client can include:

-3. Unreliable BAC result: Collecting a sample for a BAC test – breath or blood – is not a simple process.
-The sample must be preserved carefully and analyzed correctly.
-The Department of Safety has issued regulations regarding administering and testing such evidence, and officers often depart from these requirements.
-A small mistake during the testing process may result in a false result that makes the BAC appear higher than it should be.
+• Unreliable BAC result: Collecting a sample for a BAC test – breath or blood – is not a simple process.
+The sample must be captured, tested, and preserved carefully and correctly.
+The Department of Safety has issued regulations regarding administering such testing, and officers often depart from these requirements.
+A small mistake during the testing process may result in inaccurate results.

 Dial (603) 819-4231 or contact us for a free case review with a Concord, NH DWI lawyer.